 - All arena and fieldhouse and gymnasium activities. - Bookings for group/team cohort physical activities including dryland training. - Registered or drop-in recreation, fitness and aquatics programs, including personal training. - These restrictions do not apply to outdoor recreation.
 We encourage you to look to outdoor activities to remain active during this time.

-Even though the restrictions do not apply to schools, we have chosen to apply these restrictions on leaving the school until, at minimum, January 11, 2021.
+Even though the restrictions do not apply to schools, we have chosen to apply these restrictions on leaving the school until further notice based on guidance from the provincial government.

 Sports Academy